ArkBog/drumkit/README.md

 buttonMode.addEventListener("change", () => {
   if (buttonMode.checked) {
     lightMode();
   } else {
     darkMode();
   }
 });

 ```
 This block of code are creates functions for dark and light mode.
-Functions gets a :root and change colours as appropriate.
+First, the function gets a local storage and runs a right mode, also setting a checkbox to correct status.
+Next functions gets a :root and change colours as appropriate.
+Functions also sets a right preferences in local storage and changing display of buttons.
 In the next steps, a listener was added that reacts to a checkbox status change.
-In addition, changes are saved to local storage.

 ```
 const pads = [